Skip to Content

 Plant Based Recipes

-This pineapple mango smoothie uses bee pollen to alleviate and prevent allergies.
+This allergy fighting mango pineapple smoothie uses bee pollen to alleviate and prevent allergies.
 And with tangy pineapple and sweet mango, this bee pollen smoothie will be one you reach for even when it’s not allergy season!

 pineapple mango smoothie

 During allergy season, I try to sneak a teaspoon of bee pollen and/or local raw honey into our breakfasts.
 And smoothies make an easy, convenient breakfast year-round.
-Include this pineapple mango smoothie recipe as part of your weekly meal prep or breakfasts on the go.
+Justin and I both love this pineapple mango smoothie as part of our weekly meal prep or breakfasts on the go during our busy weeks.

 For meal prep, check out how to freeze a week’s worth of smoothies.
 And if you want other recipes that will help you stay well, check out my homemade elderberry syrup.